San Marcos Growers LogoSan Marcos Growers

 Agave 'Risner Bill' (Hardy Cow Horn Agave) - A medium sized rosette forming succulent to 3 feet tall with 2 foot long gray-green broad leaves that have prominent mammillate margins bearing reddish teeth that make distinctive bud prints on th inner leaves.
 Plant in full sun.
 Little irrigation required.
 Hardy to 15 to 20 degrees F. This plant was received as Agave colorata x A. bovicornuta from Mark Sitter of B&B Cactus Farm in Tucson and upon further investigation we have found out that the cross was made by Gene Joseph of Plants for the Southwest in Tucson who named the cross Agave 'Risner Bill'.
 The plant looks intermediary between the parent species with grayer leaves than Agave bovicornuta has and also lacking its characteristic cow horn-like teeth along the margin but also growing less upright in a fuller rosette of greener leaves than one expects from Agave colorata.
 The plant has proven to withstand considerably more cold in Tucson than Agave bovicornuta and so was a good replacement for it in colder areas.
 Gene Joseph also made the reverse cross (A. bovicornuta x A. colorata) that he named 'Bill Risner'.

-This information about Agave 'Risner Bill' displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Agave 'Risner Bill' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]